Chris-nyan/group2/usecase/usecase8.md

 ## MAIN SUCCESS SCENARIO

-1.Opening and testing world database in Xampp
-2. Writing query
-3. Coding with Java Language
-4. Get Output for all the cities in a continent by largest population to smallest
+1. Data analyst requests report about all the cities in a continent by largest population to smallest.
-5. Data analyst givies report to organization
+2. System extract from database according to the request.
+3. System displays result.

 ## EXTENSIONS

-1a.
-Xampp Error
-     1a1.
-Fixing error in Xampp.
-1a.
-Database cannot connect with IntelliJ
-     1a1.
-Fixing error to connect database with IntelliJ 2a.
-Syntax error in query
-     3a1.
-Making double check to fix error

-## SUB-VARIATIONS

-2. Writing query
- 	1.Xampp
- 	2.mySQL
-	3.postgresql
+2a.
+Request and data in system do not match so it will show as null.
+	2a1.
+Checking both request and data in system and fix the wrong one to be right.

 ## SCHEDULE

 2/2/2024